MachinaCore/CygwinPortable/README.md

 Download ready to use files
 -----
-You can download prebuild (Cygwin x86) version on http://www.cybesystems.com -> Downloads.
+You can download prebuild (Cygwin x86) version on from [AppVeyer](https://ci.appveyor.com/project/GathSystems/cygwinportable/build/artifacts).
 I've compiled a PAF (PortableApps) and a 7z compressed version.
 Cygwin defaults are already installed.

 First Start
 -----